-All disclosures will be treated in confidence and wherever possible, every effort will be made not to reveal your identity.
+All disclosures will be treated in confidence and wherever possible, every effort will be made not to reveal your identity and to only reveal it where necessary to those involved in investigating your concern.
 However, you may need to come forward as a witness and you will be given every support from management at that time.